silthecodeman/FBLAAPP/README.md

 npm init

-echo "Except all the standard values via enter or yes" echo "Then go to 'package.json' and and change the "test":"someString" to "start":"electron ."
+echo "Except all the standard values via enter or yes" echo " Then go to 'package.json' and and change the "test":"someString" to "start":"electron ." "

 echo "After that is done install electron" npm install electron